Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Experiments

-In this section, we focus on a single team of one machine $\mac$ and one human $\hum$, with $\sigma_{\hum} = 2$, and use Algorithm~\ref{alg:ucrl2-mc} to find a sequence of switching policies with sublinear regret in the lane driving environment.
+First, we focus on a single team of one machine $\mac$ and one human model $\hum$, with $\sigma_{\hum} = 2$, and use Algorithm~\ref{alg:ucrl2-mc} to find a sequence of switching policies with sublinear regret.
 At the beginning of each episode, the initial traffic level $\gamma_0$ is sampled uniformly at random.

-First, we look at the trajectories induced by the switching policies found by our algorithm across different episodes for diffe\-rent values of the switching cost $c_{x}$ and cost of human control $c_c(\hum)$\footnote{ Here, we assume the cost of machine control $c_c(\mac) = 0$.}.
+We look at the trajectories induced by the switching policies found by our algorithm across different episodes for diffe\-rent values of the switching cost $c_{x}$ and cost of human control $c_c(\hum)$\footnote{ Here, we assume the cost of machine control $c_c(\mac) = 0$.}.
 Figure~\ref{fig:trajectories-single-team} summarizes the results, which show that, in the latter episodes, the algorithm has learned to rely on the machine (blue segments) whenever the traffic level is low and switches to the human driver when the traffic level increases.
-Moreover, whenever the amount of human control and number of switches is not penalized (\ie, $c_{x} = c_c(\hum) = 0$), the algorithm switches to the human more frequently whenever the traffic level is high in order to reduce the environment cost.
+Moreover, whenever the amount of human control and number of switches is not penalized (\ie, $c_{x} = c_c(\hum) = 0$), the algorithm switches to the human more frequently whenever the traffic level is high to reduce the environment cost.
+See Appendix~\ref{app:hum-control} for a comparison of human control rate in environments with different initial traffic levels.

-Next, we compare the performance achieved by Algorithm~\ref{alg:ucrl2-mc} with three baselines: (i) a variant of UCRL2~\cite{jaksch2010near} adapted to our finite horizon setting (cf. Appendix~\ref{alg:ucrl2}), (ii) a human agent, and (iii) a machine agent.
+In addition, we compare the performance achieved by Algorithm~\ref{alg:ucrl2-mc} with three baselines: (i) a variant of UCRL2~\citep{jaksch2010near} adapted to our finite horizon setting (see Appendix~\ref{app:ucrl2}), (ii) a human agent, and (iii) a machine agent.
 As a measure of performance, we use the total regret, as defined in Eq.~\ref{eq:total-regret-single}.
 Figure~\ref{fig:single-team-regret} summarizes the results for two different values of switching cost $c_x$ and cost of human control $c_c(\hum)$.
-The results show that both our algorithm and UCRL2 achieve sublinear regret with respect to the number of time steps and their performance is comparable.
+The results show that both our algorithm and UCRL2 achieve sublinear regret with respect to the number of time steps and their performance is comparable in agreement with Theorem~\ref{thm:total-regret}.
 In contrast, whenever the human or the machine drive on their own, they suffer linear regret, due to a lack of exploration.